k41c/Somfy_Remote/README.md

 # Somfy Remote
-This is a library to emulate a Somfy remote control via a CC1101 module by Texas Instruments.
+This is a library to emulate one or multiple Somfy remote controls via a CC1101 module by Texas Instruments.

 If you want to learn more about the Somfy RTS protocol, check out [Pushtack](https://pushstack.wordpress.com/somfy-rts-protocol/).